YohanLB09/azure-vm-network-analysis-part2-ICMP-traffic-analysis/README.md

 <img src="https://i.imgur.com/sqtRiCZ.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
--Use the Microsoft Edge on the desktop.
+-Use the Microsoft Edge app on the desktop and go to www.wireshark.org.

--Go to www.wireshark.org and click on "Download".
+-Click on "Download".
 </p>
 <br />